Anatolt/vacancies_names/readme.md

 - Extract job titles, locations, and descriptions.
 - In debug mode, save HTML content and screenshots to a `debug/` folder for troubleshooting.
 - Save results to the specified CSV file.
+- Gracefully handle situations where the browser is closed by the user during execution

 ## Output